leonorlazami/theMagicNum/README.md

 ## Introduction

 The Magic Number Game is an interactive web application developed using ReactJS and styled with Tailwind CSS.
-This engaging game predicts the sum of numbers based on a 5-digit number provided by the user, offering hours of entertainment and challenge.
+This engaging game predicts the sum of numbers based on a 5-digit number provided by the user, offering entertainment.

 ## Table of Contents